-Ashtanga Yoga is a practice method that developed in Mysore, India from the teachings of T. Krishnamacharya who in turn had received the knowledge of the practice from his Guru Rama Mohan Brahmachari.
-It was brought to the West by Sri K. Pattabhi Jois in the 1970-80’s and today the practice and its tradition is continued through Pattabhi Jois’s daughter Saraswati Jois and his grandson R Sharath Jois in Mysore, as well as by many certified/authorised teachers around the world.
+Ashtanga Yoga is a practice method that developed in Mysore, India from the teachings of Tirumalai Krishnamacharya who in turn had received the knowledge of the practice from his Guru Rama Mohan Brahmachari.
+It was brought to the West by Sri K. Pattabhi Jois in the 1970-80’s and today the teachings are continued through Pattabhi Jois’s daughter Saraswati Jois and his grandson R Sharath Jois in Mysore, as well as by many certified/authorised teachers around the world.

-The method includes a dynamic form of yoga postures (asanas) which involves synchronizing breathing and movement (vinyasa krama) in a progressive series of yoga asanas.
+The method includes a dynamic flow of yoga postures (asanas) which involves synchronizing breathing and movement (vinyasa krama) in a progressive series of yoga asanas.
 Ashtanga Yoga puts equal emphasis on strength, flexibility and endurance, and these qualities are balanced throughout the various postures and series.
-During the yoga process one produces an intense internal heat that results in a sweat which is said to purify the body and the nervous system.
-Regular practice leads to improved concentration and increased awareness of inner thought and behavioural patterns; of how we treat our bodies and how we interact with the world around us.
-The practice often leads to healthier living and a more fulfilled life.
+The physical practice and breathing method causes the production of an intense internal heat that results in a sweat which is said to purify the body and the nervous system.
+Regular practice may lead to improved concentration and increased awareness of thought and behavioural patterns; of how we treat our bodies and how we interact with the world around us.

 Yoga practice is more than just physical exercise.
 Ashtanga is a Sanskrit word that means “eight limbs /parts” whereof each limb is equally important to yoga practice.
 The eight limbs are described in the Yoga Sutras (one of yoga’s basic texts) by Patanjali: